vhermawan/draft-readme/README.md

 Hello team, this is documentation about Hijra backoffice project.

 ## Prerequisites
 What things you need to install the software and how to install them.
 In this case you must have Node Js and Volta, then you should request env dev/staging then copy value that env to your local env.
-Please chat in channel `#hijra-frontend` to get .env for development and staging
+Please ask in channel `#hijra-frontend` to get .env for development and staging

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 To develop salman backoffice in locally, please follow this step below.